-5.3 Working with Children Clearances
+4.3 Working with children clearances

-The Archdiocese of Canberra and Goulburn must ensure that verified clearances are in place for all relevant persons as required under the Child Protection (Working with Children) Act 2012 for staff employed in NSW and as required under the Working With Vulnerable People (Background Check) Act (2011) for staff employed in the ACT.
+The Archdiocese must ensure that verified clearances are in place for all relevant persons as required under the Child Protection (Working with Children) Act 2012 for staff employed in NSW and as required under the Working With Vulnerable People (Background Check) Act (2011) for staff employed in the ACT.

-A NSW Working With Children Check is valid for five years, while an ACT Working With Vulnerable People Registration is valid for three years.
+A NSW Working With Children Check is valid for five years, and from 1 July 2020 an ACT Working With Vulnerable People Registration is valid for five years (previously it was valid for three years).
 Staff members are responsible for ensuring their clearance or registration is renewed.

-Staff members who do not have a verified Working With Children Check (in NSW) or a valid registration allowing them to Work With Vulnerable People (in the ACT) cannot continue to be engaged in child related work.
-Consequently, their employment or engagement with the Archdiocese of Canberra and Goulburn may be terminated.
+Staff members who are required to have a verified Working with Children Check (in NSW) or a valid registration allowing them to Work with Vulnerable People (in the ACT) and do not have one, cannot be or continue to be engaged in child related work.
+Consequently, their employment or engagement with the Archdiocese may be terminated.

-5.4 Notification and Reporting
+4.4 Notification and reporting

-To satisfy reporting and notification requirements under the law, including;
+Staff members must satisfy reporting and notification requirements under the law, including:

-- mandatory requirements under the Children and Young Persons (Care and Protection) Act 1998 (NSW), - reportable conduct requirements under Part 3A of the Ombudsman Act 1974 (NSW) reporting requirements to the Office of the Children's Guardian under the Child Protection (Working with Children) Act 2012 (NSW), - mandatory requirements to the Child and Youth Protection Services under the Child and Young People Act 2008 (ACT), - reportable conduct requirements under Part 17G of the Ombudsman Act (1989) (ACT), - reporting requirements to Access Canberra under the Working With Vulnerable People (Background Check) Act (2011) (ACT), and in line with the Archdiocese of Canberra and Goulburn's values, staff members are required to notify or report certain matters of concern as outlined in the following sections.
+- mandatory reporting requirements to the Department of Communities and Justice under the Children and Young Persons (Care and Protection) Act 1998 (NSW) - reportable conduct requirements under the Children's Guardian Act 2019 (NSW) - reporting requirements to the Office of the Children's Guardian under the Child Protection (Working with Children) Act 2012 (NSW)

+- reporting child abuse offences under section 316A of the Crimes Act 1900 (NSW) - mandatory reporting requirements to the Children and Youth Protection Services under the Child and Young People Act 2008 (ACT)

+- reportable conduct requirements under Part 17G of the Ombudsman Act (1989) (ACT) - reporting requirements to Access Canberra under the Working With Vulnerable People (Background Check) Act (2011) (ACT) - reporting child sexual offences under section 66AA of the Crimes Act 1900 (ACT)

-Staff members must make reports to their school or local coordinator in accordance with sections 5.4.1, 5.4.2 and 5.4.3 below.
-The school or local coordinator will determine if reporting or notification needs to be made to the relevant authority and will make the report.
-For staff members in NSW the relevant authority includes the NSW Ombudsman's Office, Office of the Children's Guardian, Community Services and/or the NSW Police.
-For staff members in the ACT the relevant authority includes the ACT Ombudsman, Community Services - Child and Youth Protection Services, Access Canberra and/or the ACT Police.
+Staff members must make reports to the IPSS Manager in accordance with sections 4.4.1 and 4.4.2.
+The IPSS Manager or delegate will determine if reporting or notification needs to be made to the relevant authority and will make the report.

+- For staff members in NSW the relevant authority includes the, Office of the Children's Guardian, Department of Communities and Justice and/or the NSW Police. - For staff members in the ACT the relevant authority includes the ACT Ombudsman, Community Services - Child and Youth Protection Services, Access Canberra and/or the ACT Police.